jonkesler/budgetTracker/README.md

 ## Description

-WorkoutTracker allows the user to continue a previous workout or create a new one.
-After each exercise the tracker will show a summary for the workout.
+This Budget Tracker will allow you to lable and add or subtact transactions related to your budget.
+It will keep a running total of your budget, show a graph of your budget and work on or off line.

-This application uses a front end implemented with HTML/CSS and the backend implemented with Node.js, Express, a Mongo DB, and a mongoose package.
+This application uses a front end implemented with HTML/CSS and the backend implemented with Node.js, Express, a Mongo DB, and an indexedDb.

-The user may enter any exercise to the tracker along with other details depending on the type of exercise.
-This adds the exercise to a Mongo database.
+The user may enter any budget item and the app will track it.
+Once the add of subtract button is clicked, the app adds the transaction to a Mongo database if online.
+If offline the transaction will be stored locally in an indexedDb and once back online it will automatically update the Mongo database.

-With the given code looking through the public folder walking back through the exercises in day 2 made it obvious what was needed.
-A server.js, models, and routes.

 ## Table of Contents